Selective Volume Mixup for Video Action Recognition: Experiments

 \subsection{Comparison with Other Augmentation (RQ2)}

 We compare our proposed SV-Mix with advanced data augmentation methods, as these methods are design for image augmentation, we simply expand them into video version by conducting the same augmentation in all frames, as most works do \cite{fan2020pyslowfast,2020mmaction2,li2022mvitv2,liu2021video}.
 We conduct comparison using TSM and MViTv2 on UCF101 and Something-Something V1.
 As shown in Table \ref{augment_compare}, simply deleting (i.e. Cutout \cite{devries2017cutout}) or exchanging (i.e. Cutmix/VideoMix \cite{yun2019cutmix,yun2020videomix} \footnote{It is worth notice that VideoMix \cite{yun2020videomix} explore the adaption of Cutmix \cite{yun2019cutmix} in video recognition and propose to cut the same regions for all frames in the video.
 Because this strategy simply inflates Cutmix along the temporal dimension, we refer to VideoMix as Cutmix in the following part of this paper as popular projects do \cite{fan2020pyslowfast,2020mmaction2}.}) a random spatial region bring little improvement or even decrease the recognition accuracy, we infer it may due to core motion area missing cause by these two methods.
 Mixup \cite{zhangmixup} which blurs the whole frame also brings no consistent enhancement on recognition accuracy.
 Augmix \cite{hendrycksaugmix} which mixes several augmented views of one video sample and RandAugment \cite{cubuk2020randaugment} which randomly selects augmentations from a pre-defined augmentation set significantly boost the performance as they enrich the training diversity and maintain the core motion pattern.
-Compared with methods with sample mixing \cite{yun2019cutmix,zhangmixup} and Cutout \cite{devries2017cutout}, our SV-Mix perform much better consistently because of the motion pattern selection capability (spatial/temporal selective module) and better sample diversity (random volume partition).
+Advanced Saliency Grafting \cite{park2022saliency} and TransMix \cite{chen2022transmix} demonstrate significance because of they respectively reconstruct mixed samples and mixed labels.
+Compared with methods with sample mixing \cite{yun2019cutmix,zhangmixup}, Cutout \cite{devries2017cutout} and advanced mixing \cite{park2022saliency, chen2022transmix}, our SV-Mix perform much better consistently because of the motion pattern selection capability (spatial/temporal selective module) and better sample diversity (random volume partition).